laurynas-biveinis/dotfiles/README.md

 Create `~/dotfiles/dotfiles/extra_modules` with extra modules to include, e.g. "emacs nightly"

+If "nightly" is one of those modules, `mkdir -p ~/Library/LaunchAgents`

 Check that existing .bashrc .profile files are OK to overwrite, rm them, and `cd ~/dotfiles && stow bash git scripts $(cat dotfiles/extra_modules)`